ValeriyAndreevichPushkarev/LitographyWithoutDifraction/README.md

 And you don't have any diffraction at all.

-Space can be limited down to several atoms.
+Space can be limited down to several atoms. (size of the resulted elements, not positioning elements within 2 nm)

 Note that space of coherence not limited with wavelength(and L/4).

-And you can change optical path length(and phase) with different materials
+And you can change optical path length(and phase) with different materials.